 - Oak Canyon Junior High School, Lindon, UT

 “We were flabbergasted,” says Mr. Michael Holden, modeling and game art design teacher at High Point Central High School.
-“To receive this award is a huge boon and makes all the hard work this year tremendously worth it.”
-The modeling and game art design teacher says the CompTIA funds possibly could be spent on equipment and/or software for filming, recording, motion capture, virtual reality (VR), and/or drawing.
+“To receive this award is a boon and makes all the hard work this year tremendously worth it.”
+He adds that the funds could be spent on equipment and/or software for filming, recording, motion capture, virtual reality (VR), and/or drawing.

 Mr. Bill Davidson and Ms. Karen Frye have been the TSA chapter co-advisors at Kettle Run High School since 2008.
 Mr. Davidson says the school was “completely shocked” to receive the prize, and TSA chapter members immediately started thinking of ways to use the award.
-They have not determined yet how to spend all of the money, but some purchases may include a range finder, Arduino boards with various sensors, and raspberry Pis.
+Some purchases may include a range finder, Arduino boards with various sensors, and raspberry Pis.